DISIC/politique-de-contribution-open-source/README.en.md

 # Open Source contribution policy

-Welcome to the DINSIC Free Software Contribution Policy.
+Welcome to the DINUM Free Software Contribution Policy.

 > UPDATE March 13, 2018: The document has been validated at the February 15th, 2018 CSIC Tech.